Suno Cover Song Rights Warning on Upload

 FAQ

 Q: Do I owe royalties to Suno when I release a cover?
 A: No additional royalty on top of the Pro / Premier subscription.
-Suno’s commercial terms grant you ownership of the recording.
-The publisher of the original gets paid via the mechanical license.
+Suno’s commercial-use license lets you monetize the recording with no cut taken (though, post-Warner-deal, you are the licensee rather than the outright owner).
+The publisher of the original still gets paid separately via the mechanical license.

 Q: What about copying just the chord progression?
 A: Chord progressions are not copyrightable in most jurisdictions.
 Copying just the I-V-vi-IV is fine.
 Copying the melody is not.